Action (Italian political party): 2024 EP election

 In the run-up of the 2024 European Parliament election, Action presented its "We are Europeans – Action" list.
 This list is composed of eight other parties or groups: NOS, PER, PRI, MRE, Liberal Socialist Association (LS), Liberal Democracy (DL), Reform Popular Civic Platform (PCPR) and Team K. Contextually, Italia Viva, More Europe, the Italian Socialist Party, the Italian Radicals, the European Liberal Democrats and L'Italia c'è formed an alternative liberal and pro-Europeanist list named "United States of Europe".
 As a result, a minority of More Europe, including its president Federico Pizzarotti, left the party, joined Action and will run in the election.
 Calenda and Bonetti will stand as candidates in all five constituencies.

 In the run-up of three regional elections scheduled in the fall of 2024, Calenda aligned the party with the centre-left.
 This caused the exit of four senior centre-right figures, namely president Carfagna, deputy secretaries Costa and Gelmini, as well as Giusy Versace.
 The first two were sitting deputies and the other two sitting senators, as a result the party was reduced to 10 deputies and two senators.
 Costa re-joined FI, while the other three joined Us Moderates.

 In the run-up to the party's second congress, to be held in March 2025, Calenda was re-elected with 85.8% of the vote by party members.
 Calenda was challenged by outgoing vice president Pastorella, who was not able to field her candidacy all over the country and was particularly strong in northern Italy.
 During the congress, which saw the participation of leading politicians from left and right, including Prime Minister Giorgia Meloni, Minister of Defense Guido Crosetto and former EU Commissioner Paolo Gentiloni, Calenda was proclaimed secretary again and Bonetti was elected president by acclamation.
 Calenda proposed a transversal alliance between his party, FI, sectors of the PD and some centrist parties.

+In the 2025 regional elections the party did not run as a party, but individual members were elected from centrist joint lists in Aosta Valley and Veneto.

+In February 2026 Elisabetta Gualmini MEP left the PD and joined Action, giving it representation in the European Parliament.